Trevor20/SQL-PowerBI-Portfolio/projects/Project2-AirportAnalysis/README.md

 ## ➡️ Project Approach

-### 1. Data Cleaning and Transformation using Power Query in Power BI
+### 1. Data Cleaning and Transformation using Power Query Editor
 1. Since latitude and longitude columns had many empty rows and Origin/destination city existed, having both latitude/longitude and city information is redundance.
 So, latitude/longitude columns were removed.
 2. Created a new table Airports with information that were constant like airport name, city and population.
 Removed the columns in airport_data that existed in airports table
 3. Since city columns contained states too, the city columns were split into city and state.
 Another column country was added to ensure Power BI knows cities are restricted to the US.